 In addition to occupiers, other key stakeholders such as our appointed property managers, asset managers and lawyers, all have a key role to play in helping us to successfully deploy our Fund-level ambitions.
-In 2023, we formally incorporated ESG into our supplier tender process to ensure appointed suppliers have the necessary skills and capabilities to support our strategies.
+ESG factors are formally incorporated into our supplier tender process to ensure appointed suppliers have the necessary skills and capabilities to support our strategies.